hbctraining/spatial_nanocourse/lessons/visum_hd.md

 **TODO Put this code in a dropdown.** "Click here for R code used to create the Seurat object".

 ```
-# the dropdown will only contain code for one sample
 localdir <- '../path/to/spaceranger/outs/'

 # to load raw feature matrix